 Simple and Effective.
 In states such as New York, baseball-style independent dispute resolution (IDR) has almost eliminated surprise bills, without any added bureaucracy or cost, and dramatically increased in-network participation by providers.
+Click here to see an infographic that explains how baseball-style IDR works.

 Efficient and Easy.
 Either the physician or insurance company can easily file or respond to IDR online, submitting any accompanying documentation they choose to include.
 And because IDR uses an independent reviewer to evaluate the claims and make a decision, lawyers won’t be involved.